SM North EDSA: The Annex (Annex 2)

-The original Annex 2 was built on July 28, 1989 (formerly The SM City Annex).
+The original Annex 2 (formerly The SM City Annex) was built on July 28, 1989.
 It consisted of three floors as an expansion to the City Center and featured close to 200 shops and restaurants.
-On top of the four additional movie houses it also catered a bingo hall, an amusement center and a bowling alley.
+On top of the four additional movie houses, it also catered a bingo hall, an amusement center and a bowling alley.
 The lower ground floor (or basement) also served as the former administration office of SM North EDSA along with a few beauty clinics and a junior anchor, Hardware Workshop.
 A footbridge was constructed at the left side of the City Center that provided easy access to the mall.
-On February 20, 2002, the four movie houses were closed and on February 8, 2007, the original Annex 2 was closed and demolished as part of SM North EDSA Complex's redevelopment plan.
+On February 20, 2002, the four movie houses were closed and on February 8, 2007, the original Annex 2 was closed and demolished as part of SM North EDSA's redevelopment plan.